dta logo

 The Democratic Tech Alliance is a coalition of members from different political groups in the European Parliament, with civil society actors, think tanks, experts and European businesses working to create an EU tech ecosystem that supports democratic values and the public interest.

-Digital technologies provide critical infrastructures for our businesses, governments and citizens.
-To democratise technology and uphold democratic societies, we must promote a collaborative and open approach to tech development within the public sector and industry.
+It believes that digital technologies are becoming the most critical infrastructures for our businesses, governments and citizens.
+Europe should democratise technologies and thereby uphold Europe’s democratic societies, in particular by promoting a collaborative and open understanding of tech development and deployment.

 Our principles